mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 ### Post-Application candidate questions \(optional\)

-This is an optional step, but is highly recommended to improve candidate & job match ahead of any reach out.
+This is an optional step, but is highly recommended to improve candidate and job match ahead of any reach out.
 Hiring Managers can create a set of questions that every candidate will be asked to complete either as part of the application process or before the Recruiter Screen.

 ### Recruiter Screen \(Optional\)